Distinguished Professor Performing & Fine Arts

-Ronald Carter - Distinguished Professor, UNC-Fayetteville State University, Fayetteville, NC.
-Carter is the former director of the world-renowned Northern Illinois University (NIU) Jazz Ensemble and former Director of Jazz Studies is continuing to educate students in jazz education and performance on university, high school and performing arts schools and campuses across the country, South America and Canada.
+Ronald Carter – Former Distinguished Professor, UNC-Fayetteville State University, Fayetteville, NC.
+Carter is former director of the world-renowned Northern Illinois University (NIU) Jazz Ensemble and former Director of Jazz Studies is continuing to educate students in jazz education and performance on university, high school, and performing arts schools and campuses across the country, South America and Canada.

 An abbreviated list of his honors and awards includes Downbeat Magazine’s Jazz Educators Hall of Fame, The Woody Herman Music Award (Birch Creek Music Center), The 1991 Milken National Distinguished Educator Award, Southern Illinois University Excellence in Teaching Award, and the St. Louis American Newspaper’s Excellence in Teaching Award and Northern Illinois University Board of Trustees Professorship.